forestryio/forestry.io/hugo/content/docs/editing/html-editor.md

 This can be changed by clicking the more options icon (`...`), and clicking "Set as draft"/"Set as published".

+## New File Format
+Forestry can be [configured to create all new content](/docs/settings/#new-file-format) using the HTML editor.

 ## Front Matter Templates
 The left-hand side of the HTML editor is your document's front matter.
 Forestry provides a powerful templating system for front matter, called [Front Matter Templates](/docs/front-matter-templates/).